enzo-project/enzo-dev/doc/manual/source/tutorials/ControllingDataOutput.rst

 Timing Methods
 --------------

-There are 6 ways to trigger output from enzo.
+There are 6 ways to trigger output from Enzo.

 Cycle Based Output
 ~~~~~~~~~~~~~~~~~~